 The aperture used affects the depth of focus, that is, what range is sharp in the photo, and what is too close or far away to still be sharp.
 Through careful use of depth of focus, you can make the subject stand out from the background, so you can avoid the need to crop out the background just to get it out of the way.

 With a suitable choice of exposure speed, you can express motion in a photo.
 If you want to freeze all motion in a photo, use a very short exposure time (1/125 s or shorter).
-To emphasize motion on the other hand, use a long exposure time.
+To emphasize motion, on the other hand, use a long exposure time.
 That will make the motion turn into a blur.
 The subject can be moving against a static backdrop (a blurry stream of water, lines of light from car headlights in night photos, etc.), or you can use panning to get a relatively sharp subject against a blurry background.
-In our example, during the exposure the lens smoothly copied the motion of the car.
+In our example, during the exposure, the lens smoothly copied the motion of the car.

-Usually ISO only comes into play when you want to use a shorter time than you can achieve even with a fully open aperture.
+Usually, ISO only comes into play when you want to use a shorter time than you can achieve even with a fully open aperture.
 The classic example is photographing a static object in dim light without a tripod.
 If you use long exposure times when shooting by hand, you’ll get blurred pictures due to the camera moving during the shot.
 Another common reason for using a high ISO is because you want to freeze motion in a photo, and so you need to use a shorter exposure time than even the widest aperture could give you.

 Using a high ISO does have its price.
 Your pictures will have reduced quality from a technical standpoint.
 They will have digital noise and reduced dynamic range.

-There’s one feature in advanced cameras that we should mention here, since we’re talking about exposure.
+There’s one feature in advanced cameras that we should mention here since we’re talking about exposure.
 That feature is exposure bracketing.
 It makes the camera expose the same picture multiple times, with the exposure shifted by a set amount each time.
 Typically these are three shots at 0 EV, -1 EV, and +1 EV.
-Some cameras let you create a longer series of shots and let you choose by how many EV the shots will differ.
+Some cameras let you create a long series of shots and let you choose by how many EV the shots will differ.
 In the era of shooting to film, this function was very useful for even just the goal of getting one good shot.
-In situations where it was hard to get a good exposure, the photographer created multiple exposure variants, and when developing the film, they could choose the best one.
+In situations where it was hard to get good exposure, the photographer created multiple exposure variants, and when developing the film, they could choose the best one.

 In our digital age, where we can check a picture’s histogram to make sure it was correctly exposed before we even press the trigger, exposure bracketing is mainly used to get good pictures even when a scene has a high dynamic range.
 The multiple shots from the bracketing are joined together in a digital darkroom into one final picture.